Anuolu-2020/Book-Api/README.md

   }
   ```
 - Built in authentication for books route

+  Provide the apikey in the request header of the request

 - Api key needed to use book routes (can be found in .env file)